-Regional Rail Link will increase the size of Victoria's rail network, with 90km of new track and dedicated regional lines from West Werribee Junction to Deer Park, then along the existing rail corridor from Sunshine to Southern Cross Station.
+Regional Rail Link increased the size of Victoria's rail network, with 90km of new track and dedicated regional lines from West Werribee Junction to Deer Park, then along the existing rail corridor from Sunshine to Southern Cross Station.

-Regional Rail Link will remove bottlenecks that cause train delays by untangling regional and metropolitan train services as they travel through Melbourne's west into the heart of the city.
+Regional Rail Link removed bottlenecks that cause train delays by untangling regional and metropolitan train services as they travel through Melbourne's west into the heart of the city.

-Expanding the rail network will provide both metropolitan and regional commuters with more reliable train services.
+Expanding the rail network provides both metropolitan and regional commuters with more reliable train services.

-When complete, Regional Rail Link will provide capacity for an extra 23 metropolitan and 10 regional services during each morning and evening peak period, allowing more Victorians to use sustainable public transport.
+Regional Rail Link provides capacity for an extra 23 metropolitan and 10 regional services during each morning and evening peak period, allowing more Victorians to use sustainable public transport.

-Regional Rail Link will also provide essential infrastructure that lays the foundations for future rail projects.
+Regional Rail Link provides essential infrastructure that lays the foundations for future rail projects.

-During peak construction it is estimated Regional Rail Link will add $1 billion annually to the Victorian economy.
+During peak construction Regional Rail Link added $1 billion annually to the Victorian economy.

-Regional Rail Link will improve links between Melbourne's west and the city centre, making the western region more attractive to businesses and employees.
+Regional Rail Link improves connections between Melbourne's west and the city centre, making the western region more attractive to businesses and employees.

 It is estimated labour productivity in Melbourne's west will grow, boosting gross regional product by more than $1.6 billion.